 For a fire located directly next to a corner, the 98th percentile HRR is multiplied by four and the characteristic dimension is multiplied by two in the plume temperature calculation.
-The basis for these adjustments is discussed in Section 06.03.01..
+The basis for these adjustments is discussed in Section 06.03.01.02.

-The 2013 version of Appendix F recommend that for a fire located directly next to a wall, the 98th percentile HRR multiplied by two.
+The 2013 version of Appendix F recommended that for a fire located directly next to a wall, the 98th percentile HRR be multiplied by two.
 Wall fire adjustments are not considered in the present Fire Protection SDP.
-For the purposes of the Phase 2 analysis, a fire is considered to be near a corner if within two feet of each of the two walls making up the corner.
+For the purposes of the Phase 2 analysis, a fire is considered to be near a corner if it is within two feet of each of the two walls making up the corner.

-Radiant
+Radiant Heat Flux Calculation

-“” for estimating the radiant heat flux to a target described in Chapter 5 of Reference 1 was used to develop the radial ZOI tables and plots in Attachment 8 to Appendix F. The following spreadsheet can be used to calculate the radiant heat flux from the fire to a target and the radial ZOI:
+A modified version of the “Solid Flame Radiation Model” for estimating the radiant heat flux to a target described in Chapter 5 of Reference 11 was used in conjunction with heat soak method calculations to develop the radial ZOI tables and plots in Attachment 8 to Appendix F. The following FDTs spreadsheet can be used to calculate the radiant heat flux from the fire to a target and the radial ZOI:

-05.1_Heat_Flux_Calculations_Wind_Free_Su1.xls (Click on Tab).
+05.1_Heat_Flux_Calculations_Wind_Free_Su1.xls (Click on Solid Flame 2 Tab).

 05.02.03.03 Step 2.3.3: FDS2 Ignition Source Screening